jsherling/classic-blog/_posts/1861-10-21-great-expectations.md

 ---
 My father’s family name being Pirrip, and my Christian name Philip, my infant tongue could make of both names nothing longer or more explicit than Pip.
-So, I called myself Pip, and came to be called Pip.
+So, I called myself Pip, and came to be called Pip<!--more-->.

 I give Pirrip as my father’s family name, on the authority of his tombstone and my sister,—Mrs. Joe Gargery, who married the blacksmith.
 As I never saw my